 #5.
 Virtual tours take for an excursion through a shop

 CG virtual tour is an interactive simulation of the future retail store.
-It is a compilation of still 3D renders that shows a project in motion.
-In a virtual tour, the viewer can choose on his own where to go and what to see.
-Using a mouse or a touchpad, the user can move through the virtual store, exploring every room.
+In 3D tours, the viewer can choose on his own where to “go” and what to see.
+So, using a mouse or a touchpad, the user can move through the virtual store, exploring every room.
 Also, in a 3D tour, it is possible to change the point of view and to zoom objects to see their textures in more detail.

 With 3D rendering for retail design, an Architect gets project approvals easier than ever.
 That is because 3D visualization allows explaining store’s layout in detail, show exterior and interior design, showcase project in motion and take viewers for an excursion through the space.

 What is more, retail store 3D design can easily convince stakeholders to invite the Architect for the author’s supervision.
 That is because the decision-makers will understand that with photoreal renderings explaining the project to the construction team is a piece of cake.